rapiddweller/rapiddweller-benerator-ce/doc/quick_tour_through_the_descriptor_file_format.md

 The program output is printed to the console.

+!!! note

       Note that some windows shell commands are only available in the command-line interpreter.
 In order to invoke them, you need to call cmd /C, e.g.

 ```xml